Public Interest Legal Foundation: Lawsuits

 In February 2020, PILF sued Maine Secretary of State Matt Dunlap for alleged violation of the Public Disclosure Provision of the Voting Rights Act of 1965.
 The complaint claims Dunlap's office illegally denied the group access to the state's list of registered voters, preventing full public access and monitoring of the rolls as provided by Public Disclosure Provision of the act.
 State law enumerates those who the list is to be made available to, including to organizations specifically involved in "get out the vote" efforts.
 The suit states that they were denied the list due to not being involved in such efforts.

 Also in February 2020, PILF sued Allegheny County, Pennsylvania, alleging violations of the National Voter Registration Act of 1993 for not making a "reasonable effort" to remove the names of ineligible voters from its voter registration rolls.
 In December 2019, Pennsylvania Auditor General Eugene DePasquale found in an audit of the county's voter rolls that about 42,000 active records should have been placed into inactive status because of five years of inactivity.
+The American Civil Liberties Union asked the court to allow four groups to intervene.
+"The ACLU's attorneys argue that the foundation's lawsuit does not account for thousands of names that were removed as part of a routine cleanup of the rolls in January."
+The lawsuit was settled three months later with an agreement to allow voter registration roll maintenance leads and feedback.